Dog Skin Allergies

 If symptoms come and go, note what changes around the same time: new treats, a different protein, fresh laundry detergent, spring weeds, or a missed flea dose.
 Allergic reactions can be delayed, which is why the trigger isn’t always obvious in the moment.

-There are three big buckets owners usually hear about: flea allergy dermatitis, environmental allergies (often called atopy), and food-related sensitivities.
-A dog can have more than one, and the overlap is what makes the skin feel “impossible” some weeks.
-The immune system can react in ways that show up on the skin after repeated exposure, which helps explain why a dog can tolerate something for a while and then suddenly look inflamed.
+Three buckets cause most canine skin allergies: flea allergy dermatitis, environmental allergies (atopy), and food-related sensitivities.
+A dog can have more than one, and that overlap is what makes the skin feel “impossible” some weeks.
+Because the immune system can react after repeated exposure, a dog may tolerate something for a while and then suddenly look inflamed.

 Food Questions, Ingredient Simplicity, and Better Signal Clarity